 Minimizing the use of these materials helps to lower costs while reducing the impact on the environment—opening the doors to widespread clean solar energy.
 Working toward this goal is S’Tile, a spin-off company from the University of Poitiers in France.

 Founded in 2007, S’Tile developed a new type of solar cell to provide a better cost-performance ratio.
 This device, known as the i-Cell, consists of four thin subcells interconnected in series on an integrated silicon substrate.
 The cost-effective sintered silicon support reduces the use of precious materials and achieves cost savings of 30%, while the subcell format lessens electrical resistive losses.

 Each step in the i-Cell manufacturing process must be carefully optimized to maximize solar cell performance.
-The Olympus DSX series digital microscope and LEXT™ series laser scanning microscope play an important role in this process.
+The Evident DSX series digital microscope and LEXT™ series laser scanning microscope play an important role in this process.

 The company uses the DSX500 digital microscope and LEXT OLS4100 confocal laser scanning microscope to analyze the solar cell during manufacturing.

 The digital microscope combines a user-friendly interface with advanced imaging techniques, enabling S’Tile engineers to swiftly and efficiently inspect a variety of attributes, from surface texture to porosity, in exceptional detail.